Skip to content

 This is a crucial step; as Navin said:

-Create a comprehensive list of data sources to clearly understand what needs to be centralised.
+Create a comprehensive list of data sources to clearly understand what needs to be centralised into one single location.

 2. Map out your data architecture and warehouse